SafiaAmanAnika/StudyPet/README.md

 <br>

 - Pomodoro presets (25/5, 50/10) plus a fully custom timing mode.
-- Difficulty-based reward and pet-health impact — harder sessions matter more.
+- Difficulty-based reward and pet-health impact — harder sessions earn more coins.
-- Sessions launched either standalone or seeded directly from the Study Planner.
+- Start a quick standalone session on the fly, or seed one directly from your pre-scheduled study planner.
 - Every completed session is logged with topic, difficulty, and duration for analytics and weekly reporting.

 <br>